giladsh1/ec2-ninja/README.md

 # ec2-ninja
 Forked from [ssh2](https://github.com/soheil/ssh2), ec2-ninja is an interactive command line tool which allows you to control your EC2 instances.

-in additional to ssh capabilities, ec2-ninja allows you to :
+in additional to ssh capabilities, ec2-ninja allows you to:
 * run ssh commands
 * copy file to ec2 instances
 * copy files from ec2 instances and compare (md5 check)